-To celebrate the launch of our Puzzle Academy, we’re delving into the puzzling world to see what we can learn about the history of one of our favourite pastimes – puzzling!
+Join us as we delve into the puzzling world to see what we can learn about the history of one of our favourite pastimes – puzzling!

 You may have noticed that we love a bit of wordplay here at Treasure Trails.
 In fact, for International Joke Day last year, our Pun Master, Tris, released 76 cheesy Treasure Trails puns to give us a good giggle.

 Puns – both humorous and non-humorous – can be found in centuries literature; Lewis Carrol was a fan, as was James Joyce.
 The title of ‘King of Puns’ has to go to William Shakespeare, who used over 3,000 puns in his plays!
 Sorry, Pun Master Tris, that trumps your 76...

 It’s not really surprising that Lewis Carrol loved wordplay, considering the creative and colourful way he used language within his books.
 But, he also invented the popular word puzzle Doublets (sometimes called a Word Ladder) which you may have stumbled upon in an issue of Puzzler or the puzzle page in a newspaper.

 An example of Doublets.

 It’s not just puns that have kept us entertained throughout history, though.
 Our ancestors loved a good palindrome – a word, phrase or sequence that’s spelt the same backwards as forwards.